Asean needs more detailed plan for Myanmar crisis: Malaysia

 The consensus calls for Myanmar to end hostilities, initiate dialogue, allow humanitarian support, grant a special envoy full access in the country and allow the envoy to facilitate mediation of the dialogue process.

-Speaking at the Shangri-La Dialogue in Singapore, Datuk Seri Saifuddin cited time frame and stakeholders as two missing elements in the current consensus.
+Speaking at the Shangri-La Dialogue in Singapore, Datuk Seri Saifuddin cited the timeframe and stakeholders as two missing elements in the current consensus.

 In a Facebook post later, Mr Saifuddin said the stakeholders must include ousted leader Aung San Suu Kyi, former president Win Myint, Myanmar's shadow government the National Unity Government (NUG), as well as the National Unity Consultative Council.